-How important was your participation in the <UTILITY’S> program on your decision to make additional energy efficiency improvements on your own?
+How important was your participation in the <PROGRAM ADMINISTRATOR’S> program on your decision to make additional energy efficiency improvements on your own?
 [Scale from 0-10 where 0 is “not at all important” and 10 is “extremely important”]

-If you had not participated in the <UTILITY’S> program, how likely is it that you would still have implemented this measure, using a 0 to 10, scale where 0 means you definitely WOULD NOT have implemented this measure and 10 means you definitely WOULD have implemented this measure?
+If you had not participated in the <PROGRAM ADMINISTRATOR’S> program, how likely is it that you would still have implemented this measure, using a 0 to 10, scale where 0 means you definitely WOULD NOT have implemented this measure and 10 means you definitely WOULD have implemented this measure?

 The response to the first required question cited above is Spillover Measure Attribution Score 1, and the response to the second required question cited above is Spillover Measure Attribution Score 2.
 Spillover may be program-attributable for those measures for which self-report data meet the following condition:

-(Measure Attribution Score 1 + (10 – Measure Attribution Score 2)/2) > 7.0
+Spillover Score = (Measure Attribution Score 1 + (10 – Measure Attribution Score 2))/2 > 7.0

 Finally, depending on the measure type cited by the customer, follow-up questions should ask customers to provide reasonable information to allow the evaluator to estimate the amount of savings using TRM protocols, such as quantity of appliances or the location and amount of insulation.